AlexKrechmer/unicorn-naabu/README.md

  / _ \/ _ \/ _ \/ _ \/ // /
 /_//_/\_,_/\_,_/_.__/\_,_/
                 projectdiscovery.io

+This Unicron theme is dedicated to my daughter.

 **Unicorn Scan** is a fast and easy-to-use network port scanner built on [Naabu](https://github.com/projectdiscovery/naabu), with enhanced readability, colorful output, and a unicorn twist.
 Perfect for security enthusiasts, students, and pentesters who want both speed and style in their scans.